 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX 5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D-LUX 5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Leica D-LUX 5 Manual.
+Further information on the features and operation of the 6D Mark II and D-LUX 5 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Leica D-LUX 5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Leica D-LUX 5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 10MP) with a 64% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.